Stallings graphs for quasi-convex subgroups: Applications to algorithmic problems

 \subsection{Intersection of subgroups}

+The \emph{intersection problem} for subgroups of $G$ takes as input finite tuples of reduced words, generating respectively subgroups $H$ and $K$ of $G$, and outputs a set of generators for the subgroup $H \cap K$.
+This makes sense only if $H \cap K$ is finitely generated.

-It is a classical result that the intersection of two finitely generated subgroups of free groups is also finitely generated (Howson's theorem).
-It is an immediate consequence of the automata-theoretic characterization of $L$-quasi-convexity (Proposition~\ref{prop: Stallings graphs of quasi-convex}) that the intersection of two finitely generated $L$-quasi-convex subgroups is again finitely generated and $L$-quasi-convex (see Short \cite{1991:Short}).
+Howson's theorem states that the intersection of two finitely generated subgroups of free groups is finitely generated.
+It is an immediate consequence of the automata-theoretic characterization of $L$-quasi-convexity (Proposition~\ref{prop: Stallings graphs of quasi-convex}) that the intersection of two finitely generated $L$-quasi-convex subgroups is again finitely generated and $L$-quasi-convex (Short \cite{1991:Short}).
+The following statement follows directly from the computability of Stallings-like graphs for $L$-quasi-convex subgroups.